|Driving Wheels||ft ins|

 The Furness Railway Trust is converting to a new type of body called a Charitable Incorporated Organisation.
 The new CIO has been registered with the Charity Commission and the next step is to move the charitable activities over from the old FRT to the new.

-Number 20 is currently at Locomotion, the National Railway Museum at Shildon, where it has spent much of the last five where it is steamed on a regular basis.
+Number 20 was at Locomotion, the National Railway Museum at Shildon, where it spent much of the five years there being steamed on a regular basis.
 It has also performed on a number of heritage lines as well as at its base on the Ribble Steam Railway.
 It is the oldest operating standard gauge steam locomotive in Britain.